 How does Rafael Nadal string his Racket?

-Unlike many top professional tennis players like Federer and Djokovic, Nadal does not tend to vary the tension on his tennis racket during the year.
+Unlike many top professional tennis players like Federer and Djokovic, Nadal does not tend to vary the tension on his racket during the year.

 Should I buy the Babolat Pure Aero Rafa Tennis Racket?

 If you are looking for a tennis racket that looks and feels similar to Rafa Nadal’s racket then I think the Pure Aero Rafa is a good option.

 Although the Pure Aero Rafa is lighter than Rafa’s racket of choice, it will be a better option for the vast majority of recreational tennis players.